Joachim Rønning: Upcoming and unrealized projects

 Rønning will also be directing Here Be Monsters, a sci-fi thriller that he co-wrote with his brother Andreas Rønning.
 The film was brought to Scott Free Productions and rewritten by Noah Harpster and Micah Fitzerman-Blue.
 In 2025, the film was acquired by Paramount Pictures.

 Rønning was attached to many projects that have not been made as of 2025, including Origin for Paramount Studios and Bruckheimer.
 Rønning was set to direct an adaptation of the last Michael Crichton novel, Micro.
-The KISS biopic, Shout It Out Loud, named from one of the band's songs, was to be directed by Rønning, but he was replaced by McG.
+The Kiss biopic, Shout It Out Loud, named from one of the band's songs, was to be directed by Rønning, but he was replaced by McG.

 Rønning also referenced he has "a couple of projects" that may be set in Europe.
 Noting that he would like for his next opus to be "something that [he's] developed [himself].

 Personal life

-Rønning married philanthropist Amanda Hearst in 2019.
+Rønning has two daughters from a previous relationship.
+He married philanthropist Amanda Hearst in 2019, with whom he has two sons.